 The repository will be configured with a cipher type and key to demonstrate encryption.
+Encryption is always performed client-side even if the repository type (e.g. S3) supports encryption.

 It is important to use a long, random passphrase for the cipher key.
-A good way to generate one is to run: openssl rand -base64 48 .
+A good way to generate one is to run: openssl rand -base64 48.

-'''

 pg-primary : /etc/pgbackrest/pgbackrest.conf Configure pgBackRest repository encryption

-'''